willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 ## Perturbation analysis

-Sensitivity was defined as the partial derivative of $\lambda$ with respect to a covariate $X$, representing either competition (conspecific or heterospecific density dependence) or climate (temperature or precipitation).
+Sensitivity was defined as the partial derivative of $\lambda$ with respect to a covariate $X$, representing either competition (conspecific or heterospecific density-dependence) or climate (temperature or precipitation).
 We quantified sensitivity by slightly increasing each covariate value $X_j$ to $X_j^{'}$ and computing the resulting change in $\lambda$ using a finite-difference approximation (right-hand side of Equation @eq:sens):

 $$